 - Recent studies indicate that there is a positive correlation between high alcohol use (4.5 drinks or more a week) and lower academic achievement.
 In addition, other recent studies indicate that 1 in 3 college students now drink primarily to get drunk.

-- Many freshman arrive on college campuses with false/fake I.D.’s which are then used to illegally obtain alcohol.
+- Many first year students arrive on college campuses with false/fake I.D.’s which are then used to illegally obtain alcohol.
 In Pennsylvania, it is a summary offense to possess a fake I.D. and a misdemeanor in the second degree for the making or selling of a false I.D.

 - As for drug use in college, it is a risky endeavor because of the potential health, academic and legal consequences.
 Please talk to your son or daughter about the reality of these risks so that they can make healthy and informed choices.